oroinc/documentation/glossary.rst

       In :term:`OroCommerce`, website is OroCommerce customer-facing interface (web store).    #OroCommerce Enterprise supports multiple websites (web stores) that are attached to the    #same store administration and configuration interface.
 Every website may have unique    #product lines, localizaion and internationalization settings, prices, etc.

    Channel
-      In :term:`OroCRM`, channel represent a source of customers and customer data, for    #example a specific shop, outlet, web-store, fund, etc.
+      In :term:`OroCRM`, channel represents a source of customers and customer data, for    #example a specific shop, outlet, web-store, fund, etc.

    Account
-      In :term:`OroCRM`, account represent a person, company or group of people you do    #business activities with.
+      In :term:`OroCRM`, account represents a person, company or group of people you do    #business activities with.
 Account aggregates details of all the :term:`customer    #identities <Customer Identity>` assigned to it, providing for a 360-degree view of the    #customer activity.

    OroCommerce
       An easy-to-use, open source B2B Commerce solution with built in sales interaction tools    #for a commerce business.